nelbr/6502/README.md

 in memory and then runs it.
 It completes successfully in around 1s on my computer.

 For now, this library only emulates original documented 6502 code.
 It does not emulate (yet) 65C02 opcodes.
 Also, non-documented opcodes are treated as NOP.
-There is not external interrupt routines yet, though brk and rti are implemented.

 The Makefile will compile and create a static library, and then it will compile and link the test program.
 In order to run it, you need to place the binary test